Azer0s/SCDB/README.md

 # SCDB
-A database which converts speech to statements.
+A database-interface which converts speech to statements.